mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 ### Group expansion

 Use the `defaultGroupingExpansionDepth` prop to expand all the groups up to a given depth when loading the data.
+If you want to expand the whole tree, set `defaultGroupingExpansionDepth = -1`

 {{"demo": "pages/components/data-grid/group-pivot/DefaultGroupingExpansionDepthTreeData.js", "bg": "inline", "defaultCodeOpen": false}}